The Prettiest Lake in Every State

 Massachusetts: Walden Pond

-Perhaps one of the most famous examples of nature-inspired literature is Massachusetts’ Walden Pond, which was memorialized by Henry David Thoreau.
-This 61-acre kettle hole (aka a small lake formed by glacial ice melt) can be found in Concord, Massachusetts, just 20 miles outside of Boston.
+Perhaps one of the most famous examples of nature-inspired literature is Walden Pond, memorialized by Henry David Thoreau.
+This 61-acre kettle hole (aka a small lake formed by glacial ice melt) can be found in Concord, just 20 miles outside of Boston.
 The area is home to a Thoreau replica cabin and visitor center and is completely enclosed within the protected Walden Pond State Reservation.
 Swimming and hiking can also be enjoyed at this location.
-The beautiful Walden Pond also made the cut for our list of the coolest secret locations in every state.

 torch lake Michigan